top of page

-Mindfulness Techniques and Strategies
+Mindfulness Skills and Strategies

-Brain vs Mind
+Brain Vs. Mind

 Has your brain hijacked your mind?
 Learn the difference and to separate the two so that one doesn't control the other.
-More...

 Cleansing the Mind

 Mindful crying.
 Using crying constructively, without it turning into a passive act that promotes further suffering.
+Crying with the intention of cleansing before we start the process of crying.

 Determine Desired Result